learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/SonarQube.md

 ## Example Workflow

 [SonarLint](https://www.sonarsource.com/products/sonarlint/), alongside SonarQube, exemplifies this process.
 It initiates within your IDE, detecting issues as you code.
-Serving as an advanced linter, SonarLint acts as your primary safeguard analyzing the code locally.
+Serving as an advanced Linter, SonarLint acts as your primary safeguard analyzing the code locally.
 Once coding is complete and you open a PR, it triggers your CI workflow, prompting an automatic analysis of your PR in SonarQube.

 <p align="center">
 <img src="https://assets-eu-01.kc-usercontent.com/ab5c5eb8-73f9-0195-1d55-9cb00242be02/4843cee9-af50-4284-8981-a8cdb4836c65/body-2548db75-1761-4a3b-bab7-5acd02bd5658_Diagram%2Bof%2BPR%2BDeco%2Bin%2Bthe%2BALM.png?w=1078&h=493&auto=format&fit=crop" width="60%">